Cherreads

 The red seam pulsed brighter.

-The book flared hot.
+The book flared hot in his hands.

-Kenji's second heartbeat spiked violently.
+The second heartbeat in his chest spiked violently.

 The creature moved.